laurlen2112/World_Weather_Analysis/README.md

 __This project has 3 deliverables__:

-* *Deliverable 1*: includes of a data frame exported as a [csv](https://github.com/laurlen2112/World_Weather_Analysis/blob/main/Resources/Del%201%20CSV.png) containing:
+* *Deliverable 1*: includes a data frame exported as a [csv](https://github.com/laurlen2112/World_Weather_Analysis/blob/main/Resources/Del%201%20CSV.png) containing:
 	* Latitude and longitude of potential destinations
 	* Maximum temperature of potential destinations
 	* Percent humidity of potential destinations